Zoshigaya Cemetery – the best photography guide

 Many people who lie in Zoshigaya Cemetery contributed to Japanese history.
 I can’t list them all, but they include:

 • Lafcadio Hearn – an English writer.
 His collection of Japanese legends and ghost stories is world-famous.
-He became a naturalized citizen of Japan, and his wife Setsu lies next to him.
+He became a naturalized citizen of Japan, and his wife Setsu is next to him.
 His gravestone carries his Japanese name, “Yakumo Koizumi.”

 • John Manjiro – real name, Manjiro Nakahama.
 He was one of the first Japanese to visit the United States and was later an important translator.